inductiva/inductiva/docs-sources/how-it-works/machines/manage_resources/compute_monitoring.md

 data of running simulations.
 So please be mindful of the time your simulations may take to run when specifying `auto_terminate_ts` or `auto_terminate_minutes`.

-The above mentioned attributes can be defined when initializing the machine group.
+The above mentioned attributes can be defined when initializing the resource.

 ```python
 import inductiva